How to Import Invoices into Xero: Complete CSV Guide

 Reusable Template Tip for Recurring Suppliers

-For businesses that receive invoices from the same set of vendors on a regular basis, build a reusable CSV template pre-filled with each supplier's name, default account code, and correct purchase tax type.
+If you receive invoices from the same vendors regularly, build a reusable CSV template pre-filled with each supplier's name, default account code, and correct purchase tax type.
 When a new batch of bills arrives, duplicate the template and update only the variable fields: invoice number, date, due date, description, and line amounts.
 This approach cuts preparation time significantly and reduces mapping errors on every subsequent import.

 Migrating Invoices from QuickBooks, Sage, or FreshBooks